osmlab/labuildings/IMPORTING.md

  * See if the street is on [Mapillary](mapillary.com)
  * Go out and check it out yourself!
 Take a field trip!
  * **DO NOT USE GOOGLE MAPS OR GOOGLE STREET VIEW**

+### Identifying New Buildings with imported and existing data
+* Aerial Imagery used as a basemap should help to identify and draw newer buildings not found in the imported an existing data.
+* Newer building should be identified and flagged.
+(This process should not be done, pending approval and recomendations from the OSM Community.)